goto-10/platform/windows/win7-32/basebox.md

  19. Install [python 2.7](https://www.python.org/downloads/) for all users.
 Add the python bindir (typically `C:\Python27`) to the system `Path` environment variable.

+## Jenkins slave

  19. Go to the jenkins master (for instance `http://aa00:8080`), under configure nodes download the appropriate `slave.jar`.

-Run the node headless.
+ 20. Mount the `platform` codebase as a transient network share using `Shared Folders` in the host's virtualbox UI.

+ 21. Start the `Task Scheduler` program on the windows VM.
+Import `windows/JenkinsSlaveTask.xml` from the `platform` codebase which is now available as a network share.
+The task won't work until it's run under vagrant but that's fine, that's when we need it.

+## Workspace

- 17. Optionally create a workspace.
-Open a command prompt and do,
+ 17. Open a command prompt and do,

          mkdir C:\Users\Vagrant\Documents\Workspace
          cd C:\Users\Vagrant\Documents\Workspace